 "If you want that, you may as well take up skydiving," Lewis said.
 "We go in wanting to come out again."

-While that's all he would say on the subject, things do go wrong and divers do fall in the line of duty.
-Between 2010 and 2011 the community lost three members, among them marine archaeologist Agnes Milowka, a highly respected diver from Victoria who died in 2011 while exploring Tank Cave, one of largest and most complex cave systems in the world.
+While it's all he would say on the subject, things do go wrong and divers do fall in the line of duty.
+Between 2010 and 2011 the community lost three members, among them marine archaeologist, Agnes Milowka, a highly respected diver from Victoria who died in 2011 while exploring Tank Cave, one of largest and most complex cave systems in the world.

 Harris was on the dive team that helped police recover Milowka's body.
 Milowka, an experienced diver, had become separated from her diving partner while exploring a tight nook.
 In doing so, she kicked up a cloud of silt, became disorientated and couldn't find her way out.